OHI-Science/OHI-website/content/news/2023-scores.md

 > The global Ocean Health Index (OHI, for short) measures how well we are managing the sustainable delivery of 10 benefits, or goals, that people want and need from the ocean.

 As usual, the 2023 assessment includes a new year of data, calculated using the most recent data available from agencies and other sources.
 Given our commitment to using the best available science, we also updated previous years' scores (2012-2023) using the latest science and data when available.
-As always, the data and code underlying these results are publicly available ([Data preparation](https://github.com/OHI-Science/ohiprep_v2023) and [Score calculation](https://github.com/OHI-Science/ohi-global/releases)).
+The data and code underlying these results are publicly available ([Data preparation](https://github.com/OHI-Science/ohiprep_v2023) and [Score calculation](https://github.com/OHI-Science/ohi-global/releases)).

-This year's assessment was led by the OHI fellows Juliet Cohen, Peter Menzies, and Cullen Molitor, and NCEAS scientists Gage Clawson, Melanie Frazier, and Ben Halpern.
+This year's assessment was led by the OHI fellows Erika Egg, Carlo Broderick, and Adelaide Robinson, and NCEAS scientists Gage Clawson, Melanie Frazier, and Ben Halpern.

 ## Overview of Results

-The overall global index score was 69 (Figure 1), which is similar to previous years.
-The regions with the highest scores tend to be uninhabited, or low human population, islands, although New Zealand, Bahamas, and the United Arab Emirates also have relatively high scores (Figure 2).
-Regions with lower scores tend to be in Africa, Latin America and the Caribbean, and Asia.
+The overall global index score was 73 (Figure 1), which is similar to previous years.
+The regions with the highest scores tend to be uninhabited, or low human population, islands, although New Zealand, Portugal, Ecuador, Brazil, and the United Arab Emirates also have relatively high scores (Figure 2).
+Regions with lower scores tend to be in Africa, the Middle East, and parts of Asia.

 ###### Figure 1.
 Flower plot describing the average 2023 global Ocean Health scores (eez area weighted average of region scores) for the overall Index (center value) and goals/subgoals (petals).